-Provided an appointment is made, Business Universal Waste as listed below can be dropped off at a Hazardous Waste event without an EPA ID#.
-Call (800)714-1195|
+Provided an appointment is made, Business Universal Waste as listed below can be dropped off at a Hazardous Waste event without an EPA ID Number.
+Call 800-714-1195

 Properties of Hazardous Waste

 Conditionally Exempt Small Quantity Generator (CESQG)

 Your business qualifies as a CESQG if it generates per month:

 Registering as a CESQG

 You need a complete inventory of the hazardous waste you wish to dispose of at the time you register.
 Hazardous waste brought to the program must be described by at least the following:

-3. Chemical name or trade name of the waste.
+- Chemical name or trade name of the waste.

-4. Percentages of chemical constituents in the waste.
+- Percentages of chemical constituents in the waste.

-5. Process generating waste and possible contaminants.
+- Process generating waste and possible contaminants.

 - Size, type, weight, and number of containers to be brought in.
 Material Safety Data Sheets (MSDS) are often your best source of information regarding the potentially hazardous products you use.
 An MSDS will list the hazardous constituents of each product.
 MSDS's are available from product suppliers.
 If you have an MSDS for the hazardous product or waste you want to dispose of, have it handy when you call in to register and bring a copy with you on the day of the CESQG event.

 If you do not have an MSDS for your hazardous product or waste, describe the waste's characteristics, uses, and origin to the CESQG coordinator and mark this information on the product container is likely to help with the waste description.